DeNA/Anjin/README.md

 Note that it is convenient to set the `[CreateAssetMenu]` attribute to create an instance from the context menu.

-### Game title-specific pre-processing
+### Game-title-specific initialization process

-If your title requires its own initialization process, add the `InitializeOnLaunchAutopilot` attribute to the `static` method that does the initialization.
+If your game title requires its specific initialization process, add the `InitializeOnLaunchAutopilot` attribute to the `static` method that does the initialization.
 An added method is called from the autopilot launch process.

 ```csharp